Grievances and Charges

 Both a grievance and a charge may be filed based on the same facts.

 Judicial committees are composed of faculty who serve on a voluntary basis and try to keep a set schedule of availability.
-As a general rule, the committees do not meet in the summer.
+As a general rule, the committees operate on a reduced schedule in the summer.